 With one client, we review the distribution every couple of weeks to ensure the model continues to work.
 There can also be external signals for revising the model, such as changes in the product or acquisition channels.

 As mentioned earlier, brainstorming qualification questions isn’t advisable.
-It’s better to rely on sales facts and your knowledge about users.
+It’s better to rely on sales funnel metrics and your knowledge about users.

 To avoid these pitfalls: